TheChesireCat/SelfStudy/README.md

 ## Reader features
 - Library sidebar for quick browsing; mobile drawers and bottom shortcuts.
 - Bookmarks saved in `localStorage`, with auto-save on page changes and quick resume.
-- TTS: read current selection or entire page via tts.rocks, with speed control (0.6–3×), mini overlay player, and queue/auto-continue controls.
+- TTS: read current selection or start continuous narration from the current page via tts.rocks, with speed control (0.6–3×), mini overlay player, and automatic page switching.
-- TTS queue: enqueue current/next pages, auto-advance until stopped, skip ahead, and toggle auto-continue; overlay and tools show queue status.
+- TTS buffering: page text is split into paragraph fragments (max 150 words) with a small buffer so playback stays smooth without generating long audio chunks.
 - EPUB viewer: inline rendering via epub.js with simple prev/next controls; MOBI opens via an embedded external viewer (may be blocked by some hosts—download if it fails).
 - Theme sync between parent and PDF iframe (light/dark).